 - a.
 If C is the double quote character or the backslash character - i.
-Let product be the concatenation of product and the backslash character. - ii.
-Let product be the concatenation of product and C. - b.
+Let product be the concatenation of product and the backslash character. - Let product be the concatenation of product and C. - b.
 Else If C is backspace, formfeed, newline, carriage return, or tab - i.
 Let product be the concatenation of product and the backslash character. - ii.
-Let abbrev be the character corresponding to the value of C in the following table:
+Let abbrev be the character corresponding to the value of C as follows:

+, oe me enaracter correspond

 backspace "b"

 formfeed "f"

 newline "n"

 carriage return "r"

+tab "t"

-- iii.
-Let product be the concatenation of product and abbrev. - c.
-Else If C is a control character having a code unit value less than the space character - i.
+iii.
+Let product be the concatenation of product and abbrev.

+- Else If C is a control character having a code unit value less than the space character - i.
 Let product be the concatenation of product and the backslash character. - ii.
 Let product be the concatenation of product and "u". - iii.
-Let hex be the result of converting the numeric code unit value of C to a string of 4 base 16 digits. - iv.
+Let hex be the result of converting the numeric code unit value of C to a String of 4 base 16 digits. - iv.
 Let product be the concatenation of product and hex. - d.
 Else - i.
 Let product be the concatenation of product and C. - 3.
 Let product be the concatenation of product and the double quote character. - 4.
 Return product.

 The abstract operation JO(value) serializes an object.
-It has access to the stack, indent, gap, replacer, and space of the invocation of the stringify method.
+It has access to the stack, indent, gap, PropertyList, ReplacerFunction, and space of the invocation of the stringify method.

-- 1. If stack contains value then throw a TypeError exception because the structure is cyclical. - 2.
-Append value to stack. - 3.
-Let stepback be indent. - 4.
-Let indent be the concatenation of indent and gap. - 5.
-If Type(replacer) is object and the [[Class]] internal property of replacer is "Array", then - a.
-Let K be an internal List consisting of the values of those properties of replacer that have array index names.
-The elements of the list are in ascending array index order. - 6.
-Else - a.
-Let K be an internal List of strings consisting of the names of all the own properties of value whose [[Enumerable]] attribute is true.
-The ordering of the strings should be the same as that used by the Object.keys standard built-in function. - 7.
-Let partial be an empty List. - 8.
-For each element P of K. - a.
-Let strP be the result of calling the abstract operation str_Str with arguments P and value. - b.
-If strP is not undefined - i.
-Let member be the result of calling the abstract operation Quote with argument P. - ii.
-Let member be the concatenation of member and the colon character. - iii.
-If gap is not the empty string - 1.
-Let member be the concatenation of member and the space character. - iv.
-Let member be the concatenation of member and strP. - v.
+- 1. If stack contains value then throw a TypeError exception because the structure is cyclical.

+- 2. Append value to stack.

+- 3. Let stepback be indent.

+- 4. Let indent be the concatenation of indent and gap.

+- 5. If PropertyList is not undefined, then

+- a.
+Let K be PropertyList.

+- 6. Else

+- a.
+Let K be an internal List of Strings consisting of the names of all the own properties of value whose [[Enumerable]] attribute is true.
+The ordering of the Strings should be the same as that used by the Object.keys standard built-in function.

+- 7. Let partial be an empty List.

+- 8. For each element P of K.

+- a.
+Let strP be the result of calling the abstract operation Str with arguments P and value.

+- b.
+If strP is not undefined

+- i.
+Let member be the result of calling the abstract operation Quote with argument P.ii.
+Let member be the concatenation of member and the colon character.

+- iii.
+If gap is not the empty String

+- 1. Let member be the concatenation of member and the space character.

+- iv.
+Let member be the concatenation of member and strP.

+- v.
 Append member to partial. - 9.
+If partial is empty, then a.
+Let final be " { } ".

+10. Else
-If partial is empty, then - a.
-Let final be "{}". - 10.
-Else - a.
-If gap is the empty string - i.
-Let properties be a string formed by concatenating all the element strings of partial with each adjacent pair of strings separated with the comma character.
-A comma is not inserted either before the first string or after the last string. - ii.
-Let final be the result of concatenating "{", properties, and "}". - b.
-Else gap is not the empty string - i.
-Let separator be the result of concatenating the comma character, the line feed character, and indent.

-- ii.
-Let properties be a string formed by concatenating all the element strings of partial with each adjacent pair of strings separated with separator.
-The separator string is not inserted either before the first string or after the last string.

-- iii.
-Let final be the result of concatenating "{", the line feed character, indent, properties, the line feed character, stepback, and "}".

-- 11. Remove the last element of stack.

-- 12. Let indent be stepback.

-- 13. Return final.
+- a.
+If gap is the empty String - i.
+Let properties be a String formed by concatenating all the element Strings of partial with each adjacent pair of Strings separated with the comma character.
+A comma is not inserted either before the first String or after the last String. - Let final be the result of concatenating " { ", properties, and " } ". - b.
+Else gap is not the empty String - i.
+Let separator be the result of concatenating the comma character, the line feed character, and indent. - ii.
+Let properties be a String formed by concatenating all the element Strings of partial with each adjacent pair of Strings separated with separator.
+The separator String is not inserted either before the first String or after the last String. - iii.
+Let final be the result of concatenating "{", the line feed character, indent, properties, the line feed character, stepback, and "}". - 11.
+Remove the last element of stack. - 12.
+Let indent be stepback. - 13.
+Return final.